-Cash used in financing activities was \$0.4 million for the three months ended March 31, 2015, which was the result of the payment of taxes related to the net share settlement of equity awards, partially offset by the proceeds from exercises of employee stock options.
+Cash used in financing activities was \$1.1 million and \$0.4 million for the three months ended March 31, 2016 and 2015, respectively.
+This consisted primarily of the payment of taxes related to the net share settlement of equity awards, and in the case of the three months ended March 31, 2015 was partially offset by \$0.1 million in proceeds from the exercise of employee stock options.